-Joseph M. Santos, Professor/Graduate Coordinator Department of Economics Scobey Hall 138, Box 504 605-688-4141 E-mail: joseph.santos@sdstate.edu www.sdstate.edu/econ/grad
+Joseph M. Santos, Professor/Graduate Coordinator

+DePuy Military Hall

+E-mail: joseph.santos@sdstate.edu

+www.sdstate.edu/economics/graduate-programs-0

 The graduate curriculum in economics prepares students for professions in business and government as well as for further graduate study.
 The program is built on a core curriculum of economic theory, which consists of courses in advanced microeconomics, advanced macroeconomics, and econometrics, and allows students to design individualized programs in one of the following four areas of emphasis: